St. Cloud State University: Previous school names

-Presidents

 Academics

-The university offers more than 200 majors, minors and pre-professional programs in six colleges and schools.
+The university offers over 200 majors, minors, and pre-professional programs in six colleges and schools.

 SCSU is the only Minnesota university that offers an Accreditation Board for Engineering and Technology (ABET) accredited manufacturing engineering program.
-It also offers ABET-accredited electrical engineering, mechanical engineering and computer science programs.
-The Master of engineering management is the only Minnesota program certified by the American Society of Engineering Management.
+It also provides ABET-accredited electrical engineering, mechanical engineering, and computer science programs.

 The School of Graduate Studies offers more than 60 graduate programs and certificates, including specialist, Master of Arts, Master of Business Administration, Master of Engineering Management, Master of Music and Master of Science.
 Ed.D. doctoral degrees are offered in Higher Education Administration and Educational Administration and Leadership.

 Colleges and schools

-St. Cloud State offers more than 200 undergraduate, more than 60 graduate programs and three doctoral programs of study in eight colleges and schools.
+St. Cloud State offers more than 200 undergraduate programs, more than 60 graduate programs, and three doctoral programs of study in seven colleges and schools.

 Student organizations

-At the start of each academic year students are invited to "Mainstreet," a showcase for student organizations, campus services and community connections.
+At the start of each academic year, students are invited to "Mainstreet," a showcase for student organizations, campus services, and community connections.
 Students are encouraged to participate in its more than 250 student organizations, including the Investment Club, which runs a student-managed investment portfolio.

-Students can join one of nine Greek houses.
+There are roughly ten Greek houses.

 Student media

 KVSC 88.1 FM is an educational public radio station licensed to SCSU.
 The station started on May 10, 1967, and expanded broadcasting times in September 1994.
-Among other things, KVSC is renowned for its 50-hour trivia contest, which dates back to 1980, and community events, such as Granite City Radio Theatre.
+Among other things, KVSC hosts a 50-hour trivia contest, which dates to 1980, and community events, such as Granite City Radio Theatre.

 UTVS is the school's broadcast television station, airing student-produced content on Charter Channel 180 24/7.
-The station has a variety of shows, including "Husky Mag", "Crunch Time", "Husky Tonight", "Monday Night Live", "The Culture", "UTVS News En Espanol", "Faking News", and its flagship broadcast "UTVS News".
-Husky Productions, responsible for broadcasting hockey games at the HBNHC, also sometimes airs on UTVS.

-Student governance

-Student Government plays an advisory role in campus governance and a management role in distributing student-fee dollars to student organizations and campus units.
-Notably, it allocates funding for athletics, technology and Student Legal Services for students.
-The Student Government president meets regularly with the university president.

-Ballots allow students to vote on leadership positions, senator positions and advisory resolutions.
-The president and vice president are Surkhel Yousafzai and Betty Asefaw.

-Students pay a $0.61 per credit fee to fund Students United, a student-led, nonprofit advocacy organization for Minnesota State Colleges and Universities System students.
+Students pay a $0.61 per credit fee to fund Students United, a student-led nonprofit advocacy organization for Minnesota State Colleges and Universities System students.

 Athletics

 SCSU has 19 NCAA Division II teams and is a member of the Northern Sun Intercollegiate Conference.
-The team name is the Huskies, represented by Blizzard, the mascot.
+The team name is the Huskies, and it is represented by Blizzard, the mascot.

 In 2014, the university updated its secondary logo, which features a Husky dog face.
-In December 2019 SCSU announced it was discontinuing the men's football team and men's and women's golf.
+In 2019, SCSU announced it was discontinuing the men's football team and men's and women's golf.
 To remain in compliance with Title IX, the university is adding a men's soccer team.